Atleast 84 works covering subjects that range from architecture to poetry are attributed to Raja Bhoja

 The largest Shivling in India is located at Bhojpur

 Apart from being a great builder Raja Bhoja was a great polymath and many works on architecture, poetry, medicine, science and yoga are attributed to him.
-Prof Kirit Mankodi, in his research on Bhojeshwar temple writes
+Prof Kirit Mankodi, in his research on Bhojeshwar temple, writes

-Some of the other very interesting texts attributed to Raja Bhoja are Sarasvatīkaṇṭhabharaṇa, a treatise on Sanskrit grammar for poetic compositions; Vyavaharamanjari a text on Dharmashastras or Hindu law and Charucharya a text on personal hygiene.
+Some of the other very interesting texts attributed to Raja Bhoja are Sarasvatīkaṇṭhabharaṇa, a treatise on Sanskrit grammar for poetic compositions; Vyavaharamanjari, a text on Dharmashastras or Hindu law and Charucharya a text on personal hygiene.
 There are about 84 works attributed to him.
 It is not known whether he co-wrote these works or commissioned members of his courts.

-In his capital city of Dhar or Dharanagari, he is said to have created a great Sanskrit center of learning called Sarasvatisadana or Bharatibhavana, over which he personally presided.
-Today, this center of learning is popularly called Bhojshala and remains of it can be seen in Dhar even today.
+In his capital city of Dhar or Dharanagari, he is said to have created a great Sanskrit centre of learning called Sarasvatisadana or Bharatibhavana, over which he personally presided.
+Today, this centre of learning is popularly called Bhojshala and remains of it can be seen in Dhar even today.
 Almost a thousand years after his reign, Raja Bhoja lives on in legends and folklore even today, as the righteous scholar king.

 In 1947, the celebration of independence from the British rule after almost 200 years brought with it the agony of Partition which forced millions to leave their homes.
 Author Marina Wheeler captures this period of Indian history in her book ‘The Lost Homestead’.